indumuni/tennis-scores/README.md

 ### Note:

 Ideally, TennisSet should depend on Game and Tiebreaker and implement logic.
 Not pushing the re-factor at this stage because of the time constrains.
+One of the main reason Game need to know the Player name to format score.
+Passing Name to Game is not something I want to compromise.

 Rules : https://en.wikipedia.org/wiki/Tennis_scoring_system